pydata/xarray/doc/user-guide/pandas.rst

 To avoid these problems, the third-party `ntv-pandas <https://github.com/loco-philippe/ntv-pandas>`__ library offers lossless and reversible conversions between
 ``Dataset``/ ``DataArray`` and pandas ``DataFrame`` objects.

-This solution is particularly interesting for converting any ``DataFrame`` into a ``Dataset`` (the converter find the multidimensional structure hidden by the tabular structure).
+This solution is particularly interesting for converting any ``DataFrame`` into a ``Dataset`` (the converter finds the multidimensional structure hidden by the tabular structure).

 The `ntv-pandas examples <https://github.com/loco-philippe/ntv-pandas/tree/main/example>`__ show how to improve the conversion for the previous ``Dataset`` example and for more complex examples.